texttochange/vusion-documentation/en/getting-started/understanding-user-levels.rst

 Partner manager
 =================
-The program messenger has only access to one or more specific programs to which they have explicit access.
+The parner manager has only access to one or more specific programs to which they have explicit access.
 Within these programs (s)he can send separate messages and manage participants.
-However, the program messenger is *not* able to change any of the program logic, ie; dialogues or requests.
+However, the partner manager is *not* able to change any of the program logic, ie; dialogues or requests.

 Partner
 =======